VegetarianLow CarbQuick

 Side-angle shot of a hand pouring lemon vinaigrette dressing from a small glass jar over a large white ceramic bowl filled with cooked orzo mixed with colorful diced vegetables — red tomato halves, gr

-Once you toss everything together, just fold in the feta at the very end so it stays in beautiful chunky pieces instead of melting into the salad.
-A final squeeze of lemon, a crack of black pepper, and you're done.
+One last thing — fold the feta in gently at the very end so it stays in those beautiful chunky pieces instead of disappearing into the salad.
+A final squeeze of lemon, a good crack of black pepper, and you're done.

 Extreme close-up macro shot of a serving spoon lifting a generous portion of Greek orzo salad from a large bowl, showing individual orzo grains glistening with vinaigrette, a chunk of white feta chees